728' 4" x 101' 8" x 31' 10"

 World War I

 In early October 1914 departed Sasebo with Kongo bound for Tsingtao but recalled and instead sank target ship Iki (formally Imperator Nikolai I).
 During April 1916 patrolled the coast of China with Kirishima, and Haruna.
 For the remainder of the war operated from Sasebo and patrolled off Korea and China.

 In March 1919 patrolled the coast of China.
 On October 13, 1920 placed in reserve.
 In September 1923 participated in rescue efforts after the Great Kanto earthquake.
 On December 1, 1923 to Kure for a refit that allowed the main gun batteries to elevate to 33° plus a new foremast.

-In 1927 Crown Prince Takamatsu (Emperor Hirohito's brother) was assigned to Hiei as a crew member.
+In 1927 Crown Prince Takamatsu (brother of Emperor Hirohito) was assigned as a crew member.

 During October 1927 to Sasebo for a minor refit adding E1Y floatplanes but without catapults.
 In late March 1928 departed Sasebo to patrol off Chusan Islands then to Port Arthur the next month.
 In October 29, 1929 entered drydock at Kure for demilitarization training ship under the terms of the Washington Naval Treaty removing her rear 14" gun, all 6" guns, submerged torpedo tubes, armor belt and boilers to reduce her top speed.
 In November 1929 reclassified as a reserve ship.

 On April 24, 1930 reconstruction ceased due to the terms of the London Naval Treaty that further restricted battleships.
 In July 1931 conversion work resumed at Sasebo.